-How to Teach Your Dog The 'Peek-a-Boo' Trick
+How To Teach Your Dog The 'Peek-A-Boo' Trick

 If you like to impress your friends and family, you must add the "peek-a-boo" command to your dog's repertoire of tricks.
 When you say "peek-a-boo," Rover should cover his eyes with his paws as if he were ashamed of himself.
 This trick can also be used as a cover up in case your dog fails to perform a trick he knows well or does some other "immoral act."
 You can then say: "Rover!
 You should be ashamed of yourself!"
 That "guilty" expression will have your guests laughing.